Two people sit at the edge of a wide body of water with mountains in the distance, enjoying the scenic views in Nelson, South Island.

 May 2024 Conservation Leaders Training

 The Nature Conservancy (TNC) is building the capacity and capability of Aotearoa New Zealand’s conservation and natural resource management leaders to build a future where both people and nature thrive.
-Through our Conservation Leaders training programme, participants can learn how to apply the Conservation Standards, and at a later stage, become qualified Conservation Coaches to share their skills with other conservation leaders across the country to drive greater social and environmental impacts at scale.
+Through our Conservation Leaders training programme, participants can learn how to apply the Conservation Standards and, at a later stage, become qualified Conservation Coaches to share their skills with other conservation leaders across the country to drive greater social and environmental impacts at scale.

 Background